-The National Trust acquired the house in 1980 and work was undertaken to make the site safe for the public, and create an amazing historical destination for visitors to the Causeway Coast.
-We think the National Trust has done a great, great job of making it a fun and interesting place for young and old.
+The National Trust acquired the house in 1980, and work was undertaken to make the site safe for the public and create a unique historic destination for visitors to the Causeway Coast.
+We think the National Trust has done a great job of making it a fun and exciting place for young and old.

-Frederick Hervey, known as the Earl-Bishop (as he was the 4th Earl of Bristol as well as the Bishop of Cloyne and later the Bishop of Derry) commissioned Downhill Demense after he was made Bishop of Derry in 1768.
+Frederick Hervey, known as the Earl-Bishop (as he was the 4th Earl of Bristol, the Bishop of Cloyne, and later the Bishop of Derry), commissioned Downhill Demense after becoming Bishop of Derry in 1768.